klara-zielinska/xitools.py.cppcrawler/README.md

 (struct) CvDummyInfo::dummyHealth (5, 6)
 ```

-The last entry is added for the presentation reasons.
+The last method was added for the presentational reasons.

 The example is available in the repository in: *examples/01_search_health_methods*

 ## Applications

 The crawler was used in the [Caveman2Cosmos](https://www.moddb.com/mods/caveman2cosmos) project to:
-* conduct simple code qualification of around 17&nbsp;000 methods and add profiling to around 2000 of them,
+* conduct simple code qualification of around 17 000 methods and add profiling to around 2000 of them,
 * comment out all `#if 0` blocks.

-The scripts are included as examples.
+These scripts are included as examples.

 ## Disclaimer

 The project is in its infant stage.
 Backward compatibility is not expected in the first few releases.
 Afterward it is going to be highly expected.
-Releases will be provided with a list of methods that have changed.
+Releases will be provided with a list of methods that have been
-Patches (the last number in the version) are going to be backward compatible, as usual.
+changed.
+Patches (the last numeral in the version number) are going to be backward compatible, as usual.

 The current solutions were designed to solve specific problems and need to be refined.
-For instance,
+For instance:
-searching sources was initially based on scopes in source file objects, but searching
+searching was initially based on scopes in source file objects, but then searching
-without setting scopes appeared handy, thus there are methods like find and findUnscoped, which
+without setting scopes appeared to be handy, thus now there are methods like `find` and `findUnscoped`, which
 probably should be refactored and consolidated.

-<u>The crawler does not currently support Unix-style line endings</u> - but it is of high priority.
+<u>Currently the crawler does not support Unix-style line endings</u> (coming soon if the author won't starve to
+death or become homeless).
 If you want to use it for Unix sources, you may convert them to Windows-style, use it, and
-then convert it back.
+then convert them back.

 ## Documentation